thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **resetUserPassword**
 > void resetUserPassword(resetUserPasswordRequest)

   Version: 9.0.0.cl or later  Resets the password of a user account.
 Administrators can reset password on behalf of a user.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.     #### Endpoint URL
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.

 ### Example